GOVIS Events - 2025

 Speakers:

-• Francesco Puppini, inventor of the Unified Star Schema and the Puppini Bridge.
-Published a book about them in 2020 that was co-authored with legendary 'father of the data warehouse' Bill Inmon.
-R&D engineer for Astrato.
+Francesco Puppini, inventor of the Unified Star Schema and the Puppini Bridge.
+Published a book about on this topic in 2020 here, that was co-authored with legendary 'father of the data warehouse' Bill Inmon.

 Lunchtime forum - Transforming Government through System Leadership